-The greatest recorded Kosi flood in August 1954 had a discharge of more than 24,000 m/s [Kale, 2008; Wikipedia, 2014b].
+The greatest recorded Kosi flood in August 1954 had a discharge of more than 24,000 m3/s [Kale, 2008; Wikipedia, 2014b].
 Subsequent engineering measures, such as embankments and river training works, have however failed to control the floods, and major floods (though of lesser flood volumes) have struck the Kosi basin again in recent years.
-In analyzing the Kosi floods, Valdiya [2011] identified two major anthropogenic reasons causing them: (1) Innumerable constructions in the floodways (floodway being the land area inundated at least one-foot deep by a 100-year flood) of the Kosi river obstruct flood flows, which aggravates the natural flood hazard of the basin due to high denudation rates in the Nepal Himalayas and progressive geological subsidence of the region.
-(2) The construction of levees/ embankments to contain the Kosi river bed levels to rise above the floodplains (vide Figure 2); thus when floodwaters overtop or breach the embankments, they inundate the floodplains from a higher elevation, causing enormous flood damages.
+In analyzing the Kosi floods, Valdiya [2011] identified two major anthropogenic reasons causing them: (1) Innumerable constructions in the floodways (floodway being the land area inundated at least onefoot deep by a 100-year flood) of the Kosi river obstruct flood flows, which aggravates the natural flood hazard of the basin due to high denudation rates in the Nepal Himalayas and progressive geological subsidence of the region.
+(2) The construction of levees/ embankments to contain the Kosi river have caused sediment accretion in the river channel, thereby resulting in river bed levels to rise above the floodplains (vide Figure 4.2); thus when floodwaters overtop or breach the embankments, they inundate the floodplains from a higher elevation, causing enormous flood damages.
 To remedy this situation, Valdiya recommended that: (1) river floodways be precisely delineated and floodway regulations be strictly implemented; and (2) if river floods are to be controlled by embankments, the embankments should be built away from the channel on the higher edge of floodways.

-Figure 2: Cross-sectional Profile of Kosi river [adapted from Valdiya, 2011]
+Figure 4.2: Cross-sectional Profile of Kosi river [adapted from Valdiya, 2011]